FusionAuth/fusionauth-site/site/_posts/2020-05-06-using-java-to-manage-fusionauth.md

 </dependency>
 ```

-You can download all the code from [the GitHub repository](https://github.com/FusionAuth/fusionauth-example-java).
+You can also download all the code from [the GitHub repository](https://github.com/FusionAuth/fusionauth-example-java).

 ## Creating an application